vittoriofortino84/EDTOX/README.md

 - Each network will be subjected to random walk with restart uisng the seeds related to the MIEs of EDCs and decoys (benchmark set).
 - The 200,500,700 and 1000 top most visited genes will be extracted after the random walk.
 - A binary vector will be genrated for each compound (EDCs and decoys) with 1 representing the gene in the list of top visited gene.
-- The pairwise jaccard distance beween the binary vector of each EDCs and decoy will calculated.
+- The pairwise jaccard distance beween the binary vector of each EDCs and decoy will be calculated.
 - Using the jaccard dismilarity matrix and a vector representing the class of each componud as EDC or Decoy average silhouette score was calculated for EDCs.

 ## 3_1_Drug_matrix_tuner.R